Search engine is loading. Please wait…

 Great Chile road trips to plan with a rental car

-If you are planning a long one-way itinerary, check one-way fees and permitted drop-off locations before booking.
-On more remote routes, confirm whether the rental company allows travel on gravel roads, ferry-linked sections, or cross-border routes into Argentina.
+If you are planning a long one-way itinerary, check one-way fees, mileage limits and permitted drop-off locations before booking.
+On remote routes, confirm whether the rental company allows gravel roads, ferry-linked sections or cross-border travel into Argentina.

 Frequently asked questions about car hire in Chile